uk000/goto/README.md

 ###### <small> [Back to TOC](#goto-registry) </small>

 # <a name="data-sub-lockers-read-apis"></a>
-#### Data Sub-Lockers Read APIs
+#### Locker Data Path Read APIs

-These APIs only read from the `Data` sub-lockers that are used to store custom data under arbitrary keys.
-These APIs don't read from the `Instance Lockers` that store client results and events published by peers.
+These APIs allow reading data stored at specific paths/keys.
 Where applicable, query param `data` controls whether locker is returned with or without stored data (default value is `n` and only locker metadata is fetched).
 Query param `events` controls whether locker is returned with or without peers' events data.
 Query param `level` controls how many levels of subkeys are returned (default level is 2).
-Label `current` can be used with APIs that take a locker label param to get data from currently active locker.
+Label `current` can be used to get data from currently active locker, and label `all` can be used to read data stored under given keys from all lockers.
+Comma-separated locker labels can be used to read from a nested locker.
+Comma-separated keys can be used to read from nested keys.

 |METHOD|URI|Description|
 |---|---|---|